Honduran art: Pre-Columbian art

-They oldest presence of artistic pieces we can locate is with the arrival of migrations of human groups, hunters and gatherers who arrived at the isthmus at the end of the last ice age.
-Some evidence of the oldest presence of artistic expressions in Honduras that we have in Honduran soil are the region of La Esperanza in the department of Intibucá, La Cueva del Gigante in La Paz and the Footprints of Juan.
+The oldest artistic pieces in Honduras are dated to the first migrations of human groups, consisting of hunters and gatherers who arrived at the isthmus at the end of the last ice age.
+Some examples of these pieces on modern Honduran soil are located in the region of La Esperanza in the department of Intibucá, La Cueva del Gigante in La Paz, and the Footprints of Juan.

-With the passing of the centuries we would see the settlement of sedentary cultures which would form the first population centers of Honduras.
-These centers, in addition to being dedicated to agriculture, would also become cultural centers, giving shape to more complex artistic expressions than in Past eras, here we can see the formation of the first forms of pottery, carving, and painting, many of these techniques had both eligious and ornamental purposes.
-Cultural influences eventually arrive from other places, it is worth highlighting the Olmec influence in the pre-classical period on Honduran soil in terms of the art found in vessels as construction techniques for urban centers.
+Over the centuries, sedentary cultures settled and formed the first population centers of Honduras.
+These centers were dedicated to agriculture and eventually also became cultural centers, giving shape to more complex artistic expressions.
+Formation of the first forms of pottery, carving, and painting occurred here.
+Many of the techniques had both religious and ornamental purposes.

+Cultural influences eventually arrived from other places.
+Notably, Olmec influence has been observed in art located on vessels dating from the Honduran pre-classical period.
+This influence would also be crucial for the religious development of the Pre-Columbian Honduran people, something that would also be reflected in their art.